besarbertasholli/valhalla-insights/README.md

 🔹 **Scraped Data:** Sample output files containing extracted information, put in the data folder.
 🔹 **Scraping Pipeline:** Scraping classes and data pipelines.
 🔹 **Database Migrations:** Django migration files to recreate database tables.
-🔹 **Web Application Code:** A frontend with list and detail pages for Characters and Players 🔹 **Django Admin:** Django project with all required dependencies.
+🔹 **Web Application Code:** A frontend with list and detail pages for Characters and Players.
+🔹 **Django Admin:** Django project to manage the Character and Player models.
 🔹 **Setup Instructions:** A detailed README to guide deployment and usage.
 🔹 **CI/CD Pipeline:** A simple pipeline to deploy the project to live server on every push.
 🔹 **Cron setup:** The setup that schedules the scrapers on specific timelines.